h3mantd / laravel-data-migrations-plus

 2026_04_02_100000_backfill_timezones.php

 Central data migrations live in database/data-migrations/.
 Tenant data migrations live in database/data-migrations/tenant/.
-These paths are configurable.
+Migrations run in filename order, so the timestamp prefix determines order.

 Configuration